berkeley-stat243/stat243-fall-2020/sections/10/simulation.md

 Please start by finding a group of three people (two if necessary) and take 15-20 minutes to do the following:

- - briefly discuss your answers to questions 1 and 2 of problem set 6
+ - briefly discuss your answers to question 5 of problem set 6
  - write up pseudo-code (or mathematical expressions or R code, your choice) giving the details of how the authors generate a simulated dataset
  - consider the choices the authors made in generating the simulated datasets.
 Select a few you think